nrwl/precise-commits/README.md

 Through analyzing your staged files `prettier-lines` will work out exactly what lines and characters within those files have actually been changed or added.

-It then uses this information to run [Prettier](https://prettier.io) in a very focused way, allowing it to only reformat what is relevant for your current work, and allowing you to keep your PRs small and focused!
+It then uses this information to run [Prettier](https://prettier.io) in a very focused way, allowing it to only reformat what is relevant for your current work, and allowing you to keep your PRs small and explicit!

-## Installation
+# Installation

 `prettier-lines` expects `prettier` to be available as a `peerDependency`, so you will need to install this yourself as a `devDependency` of your project.